TULiberalArts/Environmental-Studies/pages/undergradaute.md

 This major prepares students for environmentally focused careers as well as graduate programs in environmental studies, sustainability, law, geography, resource management, planning and other fields.

-Environment Studies student are introduced to:
+Environmental Studies students are introduced to:

 - Current environmental issues such as health and justice, geospatial techniques and environmental policy
 - Social science approaches to examining nature-society relations